alazraq/Abdou_CS_DS_doc/abdou_documentation/README.md

 # Abdou's Documentation

-This is the documentation of everything Abdou managed to learn working as a software developer, the goal is to have a centralized documentation to refer to if faced with similar tasks to accomplish.
+This is the documentation of the skills, tips and tricks Abdou managed to learn working as a software developer and data scientist, the goal is to have a centralized documentation to refer to if faced with similar tasks to accomplish.

 ## Build the Doc

 This documentation is compiled using Sphinx.
-It can be compiled to several output format including a static website and a PDF LaTeX document.
+It can be compiled to several output formats including a static website and a PDF LaTeX document.

-### Online -- not yet done

-The online documentation is automatically updated when a new verison is merged into master.
-See the bitbucket pipeline for details.

 ### Locally